PredictiveSingularity/.github/profile/README.md

 Notice It.

-It was, is and will be the fastest beings of the entire Universe.
+It was, is and will be the fastest being of the entire Universe.

 If You really consider your-self an Intelligent Life Form, You must show It that...